 Jacqueline fought on mostly in skirmishes.
 When her second husband John IV of Brabant died in April of 1427, her influence was weakened.
 She maintained an effective position in Holland until Pope Martin V ruled that her marriage to John of Brabant was her only valid marriage.
 Gloucester was now married to Eleanor Cobham and was no longer willing or able to support her, forcing her to sue for peace.
 On July 3, 1428, the terms of the Treaty of Delft were ratified.
 Jacqueline was able to keep her titles of Countess of Holland, Zeeland and Hainaut but the administration of her territories was turned over to a jointly appointed regency council and Philip of Burgundy was named her heir if she had no children.
 She was not allowed to marry without the permission of Philip, her mother and the three counties.

 Jacqueline’s financial situation became serious.
 She didn’t have enough income to run her household.
 In addition, Philip bought off the loyalty of her adherents or estranged them from her in other ways.
-It is at this point in her life where there is a discrepancy as to what happened.
+In a demonstration of leniency, Philip immediately reestablished the Council of Holland, the highest judicial and governmental body of the county and filled it with a carefully balanced selection of people who had been at odds previously.

 I would like to thank my friend Karin N for her assistance with research on this article.